ConduitNetwork/docs/integration_guides/IdentityManagement/saml.rst

 DEFAULT ROLE
   Role a saml user will be assigned by default when no role is mapped ROLE ATTRIBUTE NAME
-  The name of the attribute filed that will map to morpheus roles, such a MemberOf REQUIRED ROLE ATTRIBUTE VALUE
+  The name of the attribute filed that will map to conduit roles, such a MemberOf REQUIRED ROLE ATTRIBUTE VALUE
   Role attribute value that a user must be assigned/a member of to be authorized, such as group or role in the SAML SP.

-The rest of the Role Mapping Fields will be the existing Roles in morpheus with a Role Attribute Value field.
+The rest of the Role Mapping Fields will be the existing Roles in conduit with a Role Attribute Value field.

 User Attribute Names
 ^^^^^^^^^^^^^^^^^^^^

 GIVEN NAME ATTRIBUTE NAME
-  SAML SP field value to map to |morpheus| user First Name SURNAME ATTRIBUTE NAME
+  SAML SP field value to map to |conduit| user First Name SURNAME ATTRIBUTE NAME
-  SAML SP field value to map to |morpheus| user Last Name EMAIL ATTRIBUTE NAME
+  SAML SP field value to map to |conduit| user Last Name EMAIL ATTRIBUTE NAME
-  SAML SP field value to map to |morpheus| user email address
+  SAML SP field value to map to |conduit| user email address

 .. image:: /images/saml-c4576.png